China Resources Headquarters

 China Resources Tower (中国华润大厦 (zhōngguó huárùn dàshà)), colloquially known as the Spring Bamboo (春笋), is a 392.5 m supertall skyscraper in Houhai, Nanshan, Shenzhen, Guangdong.
 Construction started in 2012 and the building topped out on July 1, 2016.
 It surpassed Shun Hing Square as the 3rd tallest building in Shenzhen upon its completion in 2018.
+As of 2025, it is the 4th tallest building in the city, following the completion of the China Merchants Bank Tower Global HQ.
 It is owned by China Resources, which has its headquarters there.

 At the foot of the building is the shopping mall named "Shenzhen Bay MixC", together with basement carparks.
-Subways connects the shopping mall with Shenzhen Bay Sports Centre and Shenzhen Metro Line 11 Houhai Station.
+Subways connect the shopping mall with Shenzhen Bay Sports Centre and Shenzhen Metro Line 11 Houhai Station.